 For example, Rønnebæksholm has strong ties to the women’s rights movement through the lives of figures such as Marie Toft and Mathilde Fibiger, who resided at the manor.
 The manor’s history also makes unique contributions to our understanding of the emergence of peasant rights, 18th century propagandistic history writing, King Christian II’s utopian projects, and the happiest years of Danish cultural icon N.F.S Grundtvig’s life as he resided at Rønnebæksholm with his wife Marie.

-Today at Rønnebæksholm, we draw on the manor’s storied history as a basis for the critical exploration of contemporary society and culture through art exhibitions, cultural events and our range of educational programmes.
+Today at Rønnebæksholm, we draw on the manor’s storied history as a basis for the critical exploration of contemporary society and culture through art exhibitions, residencies, public cultural events and our range of educational programmes.
 Rønnebæksholm has a park and garden with sculptural works and the poet folly Venligheden or Kindness built by Marie Toft for N.F.S Grundtvig.